-General questions, questions for locating specific information, filling diagrams with the main titles of the text, checking the answers of the prereading questions.
+General questions, questions for locating specific information, filling diagrams with the main titles of the text, checking the answers of the prematching terms with definitions, understanding the meaning of prefixes and unknown words, synonyms, antonyms.

 True-False questions, matching side-titles with paragraphs, filling tables and diagrams.